South Africa Rugby Tour Blog

 The boys were a little hesitant getting off the bus; were there preparations sufficient?
 Would their set moves work?
 Were they ready to give their “100% in everything” in this match?

 The staff, with the help of photographer Ben, set the changing room up with their match shirts, a drink and an inspirational message for each player while the players started their warm up to help calm any nerves.

 The players need not have worried – the opposition scored first but we responded just six minutes later with a try of our own, they responded with two more and we replied with another converted try then just moments before half time they managed another one.
 Half time score 20-12.

-The only downside was an injury to Finlay – a suspected dislocated shoulder – which led to Finlay and Mr Fraser experiencing the two sides of South African health care at first hand.
+The only downside was an injury to Finlay – a suspected dislocated shoulder – which led to Finlay experiencing the two sides of South African health care at first hand.
 It was an experience that was both eye-opening and sobering.
 Finlay returned to the hotel in a comfortable state and able to reflect that although he won’t play again on this tour, he did enough in the match to stake his claim for a starting position in the 1st XV after his re-hab.

 This evening we ate at the hotel as a large group.
 There are lots of weary boys, but they should be going to bed tonight pleased with their efforts so far although I am sure they will sleep well tonight!

 It has been great getting to know some of the players a bit better over the last few days, hearing that, so far, the tour has exceeded their expectations and that they are very grateful for the opportunity.